 Quality

-Meeting device specifications and requirements through quality management and quality assurance
+Meeting product specifications and requirements through quality management

 Introduction to quality in medical devices